kwame-mintah/notes-md/brainstorm-ideas/01-continuous-improvement-ml-project.md

 The choice of word is very important, as we do not want to *force* objectives onto people or give any impression they *must* do this to perform well.
 The employee should be the one to make the final choice.

+> "Just make sure to keep me in the loop, alright?"

 We want to encourage a continuous feedback loop at all times.
 If an employee has successfully completed a milestone in their objective - they should be given more feedback on how to proceed forwards - what more can they do and also highlight things happening within the organisation they can join.
+> Feedback loop definition [^4]
+> --
+> In general, any feedback loop should have the primary three stages.
+During the first stage, we capture and store the input - this is the data with which we operate every day.
+Within the second one, we actually analyze the input, gathered from stage one.
+Finally, during the last stage, we need to make decisions based on the insights gained from the second stage.

 ## Use case examples